About the Campaign

 Fundraising Continues: Goals for the Coming Year and Opportunities to Help

 Fund Raising has begun in earnest for the next phase of the project, bringing all the utilities back to the building.
-Our goal for the next six months is to raise an additional $6 million in cash and in-kind work by contractors.

 - Underground contractors critically needed to bring in the necessary utilities